celo-org/docs/blog/02-18-2023-How-to-Build-a-Marketplace-For-Selling-Shoes-on-The-Celo-Blockchain/How-to-Build-a-Marketplace-For-Selling-Shoes-on-The-Celo-Blockchain.md

 }
 ```

-In the next step we would be declaring the smart contract with the “Contract” keyword, followed by the contract name (Marketplace)
+In the next step we would be declaring the smart contract with the “Contract” keyword, followed by the contract name (Marketplace).

 ```js
 contract Marketplace {
     uint256 internal shoesLength = 0;

 ```
-In the next line, we define a state variable named shoesLength, this is going to help store shoes permanently in our contract and also help keep track of the number of shoes in our contract, It is of a `uint` data type which means it can only store [unsigned integer values](https://docs.soliditylang.org/en/latest/types.html#integers). <br>
+In the next line, we define a state variable named shoesLength, this is going to help store shoes permanently in our contract and also help keep track of the number of shoes in our contract, It is of a `uint` data type which means it can only store [unsigned integer values](https://docs.soliditylang.org/en/latest/types.html#integers).

 ```js

  address internal cUsdTokenAddress =